Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 CE: Only one such set of halos has been found.
 Again, we consider this only a tiny mystery.

 Explosive Expansion.
-What accounts for the many random fracture patterns surrounding minerals that experienced considerable radiation damage?
+What accounts for the many random fractures surrounding minerals that experienced considerable radiation damage?
+[See Figure 11 on page 406.]

 25.

-Accelerated decay during the flood produced that sudden radiation damage—and heating.
+Accelerated decay, explained on page 411, produced that sudden radiation damage—and heating.

 26.